dawndelatte/tiy_assignments/day_47/README.md

 ####What are people saying about The French Quarter Festival?

-“Promoters of the French Quarter Festival have taken to calling it 'The World’s Largest Block Party!'” -New Orleans Online
+“Promoters of the French Quarter Festival have taken to calling it 'The World’s Largest Block Party!'” —New Orleans Online

 “What started as a neighborhood festival and “locals' event” has grown into the largest showcase of Louisiana music and food in the world, with an economic impact of over $251 million.
-Last year, Huffington Post named French Quarter Festival the “one thing to do in Louisiana.” -Biz New Orleans
+Last year, Huffington Post named French Quarter Festival the “one thing to do in Louisiana.” —Biz New Orleans

 ##Audience